tuberry/user-theme-x/README.md

 # user-theme-x

-Customizable user-theme with user stylesheet and night themes auto-switch based on the Night Light.
+User theme with user stylesheet and day/night themes auto-switch based on the Night Light.
 > Do not go gentle into that Dark side.\
 [![license]](/LICENSE.md)